sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 #### Processing

 At this point you have a mountain of data.
 Seriously for this investigation it is a mountain.
 Processing is taking all this data and putting it into useful formats for further analysis.
 This is all about consistency and ease of analysis.
-This is one of the toughest problems in the security space right now and has resulted in a lot of competing soutions (CRITs, MISP, ThreatConnect, ThreatQuotient, and dozens of home grown systems).
+This is one of the toughest problems in the security space right now and has resulted in a lot of competing solutions (CRITs, MISP, ThreatConnect, ThreatQuotient, and dozens of home grown systems).

 I end up processing my data into a lot of formats.
 For things like reports and articles I initially process them into JSON files per article.
 From there I push my data (__Note: I'm saying data, not intelligence yet__) into a number of places, including the CRITs intelligence management system and Maltego for future analysis.
 I also keep all my raw, but processed files around in case I need to manipulate them differently later.